 Again, none of this happened.
 There was in fact a split seam in one of Clay’s gloves and the quick thinking Dundee, by his own admission, simply opened it up a bit with his fingers and then brought it to the referee’s attention.
 The start of round five was delayed, but not by several minutes as the legend would have it.
 The damaged glove was never replaced and the bout resumed.
 As the timekeeper himself later stated: “I waited until I got the signal from referee Little to ring the bell.
 When I did so, my watch showed that the interval between rounds had in fact been 1:40.”

 But, as is often the case, the facts don’t get in the way of a compelling story.
-While Clay went on to stop Cooper in round five thanks to a nasty gash over the Britisher’s left eye, the tale still persists to this day of how ring officials had to go back to the dressing rooms to find replacement gloves during the interval and that Dundee saved Clay from an upset KO loss.
+While Clay went on to stop Cooper in round five thanks to a nasty gash over the Britisher’s left eye, the tale still persists to this day of how ring officials had to go back to the dressing rooms to find replacement gloves during the interval and that Dundee saved Clay from an almost certain upset KO loss.
 Admittedly, Dundee did buy Clay some extra time to recover from “Enry’s ‘Ammer,” though his charge showed no sign of needing it.
 But a tantalizing “What if?” question arose for those who wanted to believe Henry Cooper had been one punch away from scoring a massive upset.

 Thus the controversy of the first Ali vs Cooper meeting fueled intense interest in the rematch three years later.
 Cooper had supposedly come so close to knocking out the current heavyweight king, now known as Muhammad Ali, that British fans could hardly contain their excitement about a return bout, again in London, and this time for the heavyweight championship of the world.
 And the fact is this contest has also become obscured by time.

 The fifth saw Ali dancing but with Cooper again out-jabbing him, though the Englishman was openly frustrated by his inability to get the champion to stand still for a second.
-On the inside Cooper was boss, landing a pair of solid body punches and then forcing Ali back with a right hand.
-For the remainder of the round the boxers exchanged jabs, neither man having a decided edge.
+On the inside Henry was boss, landing a pair of solid body punches and then forcing Ali back with a right hand.
+For the remainder of the round the boxers exchanged jabs, neither having a decided edge.